jwodder/doapi/cmdline.md

 # Add a command for raw actions

 doapi raw [-X method] [-f | --json-file FILE] URL|PATH < json
+# Add an option for printing headers to stderr
+# Instead of "raw" and an "-X method" option, have commands named "get",
+#   "post", "put", and "delete" (and "head"?) ?

 doapi sshkey [show [id|fingerprint|name] ...]
 doapi sshkey new name [file default:stdin]